Colorado can be generally divided into (east to west):

 (Fountain Valley Trail; 2011; Greg Willis, photographer.)

-Geology is usually specific to a site, so try including geographic keywords (county, quadrangle) or the names of formations in your search.
-Geology Top Picks lists general geology databases.
+Geology is usually specific to a site, so make use of geographic keywords (county, quadrangle) or the names of formations in your search.
+Geology Top Picks lists our top geology databases.
 In addition, for Colorado try:

 Colorado Scientific Society -- for local field guides